UoaWDCC/aeyb-monitor/README.md

 # Auckland Eden Youth Board Attendance Tracker

+## Setup

-Make sure you have the all the dependencies installed by doing either `npm install` or `yarn` within either the `frontend` or `backend` directories.
+Make sure you have the all the dependencies installed by doing either `npm install` or `yarn`, first within the root directory and then in the `frontend` or `backend` directories, depending on which you're working with.

+> **NOTE:** You'll likely only need to install the root dependencies once.

 ## Eslint